Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

 Triflings can live for hundreds of years, and don't have much of a grasp on maturity or elders.

 ## Size
-Triflings are about the same size and build as goblins.
+Triflings are about the same size and build as imps.
 Your size is Small.

 ## Speed
 Your base walking speed is 25 feet.